-Changing Perspectives supports schools in 4 ways: curriculum resources, individual coaching, professional development training, and resources for parents.
+Changing Perspectives supports schools in five ways: curriculum resources, individual coaching, professional development training, family resources, and site visits.

 KIT is a national nonprofit dedicated to promoting acceptance of differences by teaching people how to meaningfully include children with disabilities, other complex or behavior needs.
 KIT also helps organizations create and sustain inclusive environments in which all children can thrive.
 In doing so, we help drive the national conversation around disability inclusion in child and youth programs.